gdsec-test/cirrus-scan-containerscan/README.md

    OpenStack VM (if possible) or select a persistent scanner host (if necessary) located within the specified source zone.
 If multiple sources zones are specified, multiple scanner instances will be utilized.
-The special zone "internet" will cause the scanner to execute on the ECS task instance itself.
+The special zone "aws" will cause the scanner to execute on the ECS task instance itself.
 4. The masscan scanner will be invoked, using the target subnet list, at the desired source location(s).
 5. Scan results will be transmitted to the ECS task instance (if the scanner was